Flow vs. Mosquitoes

 Sophie Leroy, Associate Professor at the University of Washington Bothell, discusses attention residue in her peer-reviewed article “Why is it so hard to do my work?” and defines the effect as “when thoughts about a task persist and intrude while performing another task.”

-The cost of frequently switching tasks is a reduction in cognitive performance, which is why it’s important to say no to distractions.
+The cost of frequently switching tasks is a reduction in cognitive performance, which is why it’s important to avoid distractions.

-I’ve found that my best work—the kind of work that delivers results—comes from uninterrupted periods of time when I’m focused on just one thing.
+I’ve found that my best work—the kind of work that creates value—comes from uninterrupted periods of time when I’m focused on just one thing.

 A heightened sense of awareness emerges and I feel energized.